NREL/PRAS/README.md

 (this will likely slow things down and require lots of memory).
 Use [PRAS2HDF5](https://github.nrel.gov/PRAS/PRAS2HDF5.jl) to save network data out to disk for post-processing and visualization.

-## Capacity Valuation Components

-Capacity valuation requires specifying all of the components required for a single- or multi-period reliability assessment, as well as a reliability and capacity value metric to use:

-### Capacity Value Metric

-Currently supported:
- - EFC

-ELCC coming soon, hopefully.

-### Reliability Assessment / Comparison Metric

-Currently supported:
- - LOLP (single-period assessment)
- - LOLE (multi-period assessment)
- - EUE